TEMPLATE

 Welcome sequence generator

-Turn a brand, product, and audience profile into a three-email welcome sequence — orientation, activation, and a convert-trigger anchor sequenced across the first days after signup.
+Turn a brand, product, and audience profile into a three-email welcome sequence with orientation, activation, and a convert-trigger anchor sequenced across the first days after signup.

 Key facts